 Solar Panel Policies in New Mexico

-Despite debates surrounding the institution of energy market reforms that would stimulate growth in New Mexico’s residential solar industry, $172 million was invested in solar energy installations in the state in 2014, 32 percent more than in 2013.
+Despite debates surrounding the institution of energy market reforms that would stimulate growth in New Mexico’s residential solar industry, $1.8 billion has been invested in solar energy installations in the state.
 Supportive legislation, policies and resulting pro-solar programs form the foundation for further growth.
-About 72 federal and state programs are currently in effect in New Mexico.
+About 36 federal and state programs specifically for solar PV are currently in effect in New Mexico.

 New Mexico law allows owners of property in the state to borrow funds for energy improvements, which include installing solar PV energy technologies.
 The borrowed amount is usually paid back through a special property assessment over several years.